laminlabs/lamindb/docs/guide/index.md

 Each page in this guide is a Jupyter Notebook, which you can download [here](https://github.com/laminlabs/lamindb/tree/main/docs/guide).

-You can run these notebooks in hosted versions of JupyterLab:
+You can run these notebooks in hosted versions of JupyterLab, for instance [Saturn Cloud](https://github.com/laminlabs/run-lamin-on-saturn), Google Vertex AI, and others.

-- SaturnCloud allows you to [run the entire guide](https://github.com/laminlabs/run-lamin-on-saturn)
-- Google Vertex AI works with [interactive nbproject](https://lamin.ai/docs/nbproject/faq/setup)
-- LaminDB and nbproject run anywhere - just nbproject's interactive features require a tested Jupyter installation

 ```